aaekay/Medical-AI-101/README.md

 ## Chapter 1
 Go to this website and read all chapters starting from 1.
 Book here: [Click](http://neuralnetworksanddeeplearning.com/chap1.html).
 Skip the warning
+Now, you are ready to start in the space of radiology.
+Let's start with the understanding of basic principles of pictures in radiology

 ## Chapter 2

 ## Chapter 3
 ## Chapter 4